ideadx/eyesight-themes/README.md

 eyesight themes
 ===============
-Themes for better Eye Sight while coding...
+Themes for brilliant Eye Sight while coding...

 How to Install on Sublime text?
 1. Download Theme from list (.tmTheme files)